sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 # 5. Facade

-The Facade pattern is architectural pattern that is very useful to provide a simple interface for complex and big subsystem.
+The Facade pattern is architectural pattern that is very useful to **provide a simple interface for complex and big subsystem**.

 The unique requirement to adopt such a pattern is having a class that provide to clients simple signatures encapsulating, under the hood, all the complexities of a subsystem.